Updated on 16 June 2021. Estimated reading time: over 12 minutes

 Instead, the country has a patchwork system of federal and state laws and regulations that can sometimes overlap or contradict one another.

 Government agencies and industry groups have developed self-regulatory guidelines drawn from best practices and are now taken into account by regulators.

-Apple, Facebook, Google, and Microsoft have been self-regulating for some time, even though these companies have been investing heavily in creating powerful facial recognition technologies.
+Apple, Facebook, Google, and Microsoft have been self-regulating for some time, even though they have been investing heavily in creating powerful facial recognition technologies.

 Facebook, for example, has an agreement with the Federal Trade Commission.
 Under this, the company must first obtain "affirmative, express consent" before going beyond a user's specified privacy settings.

-In July 2018, Microsoft President Brad Smith called for federal regulation for facial recognition software use and urged Congress to study it oversee its implementation.
+In July 2018, Microsoft President Brad Smith called for federal regulation for facial recognition software use and urged Congress to oversee its implementation.

-This unusual blog post illustrates how powerful technologies involving artificial intelligence — such as facial recognition — have set off a controversial battle among tech executives.
+This unusual blog post illustrates how powerful technologies involving artificial intelligence — such as facial recognition — have set off a controversial battle among tech executives (and employees.)